 If you’re changing your bed sheets for the first time and have discovered a blood stain or spot on your brand-new mattress, don’t panic!
 With a little know-how and the right ingredients, it is possible to get rid of the stain.
-Here’s how to do it.
+Here’s how to remove blood stains from a mattress:

 What you’ll need

-Note: It is important that you never use warm or hot water on a blood stain, as this will cause the stain to set into the fibres of the mattress, making it virtually impossible to remove.
+Note: It is important that you never use warm or hot water when removing blood from a mattress, as this will cause the stain to set into the fibres of the mattress, making it virtually impossible to remove.

 How to get blood spots and stains out of your mattress